MyoRobotics/MyoRobotics-Documentation/source/Electronics/ElectronicsAndEmbeddedSubsystemSummary.rst

 1DOF and 2DOF operation.
 The following procedure will lead to a successful calibration:

--  S0 and S1 are set to 0 (off),S4 is off, S3 off in 1DOF operation or
-   S3 on for 2DOF operation
+-  S0 and S1 are set to 0 (off), S4 is off, S3 off in 1DOF operation or S3 on for 2DOF operation

 -  power up joint angle sensor board